maluicr/EpiGeostats/README.md

 # Example

 As an example, blockdss is used to map COVID-19 incidence in Portugal on 15 January 2021.
-After packages installation and dss.c.64.exe download, load `blockdss` and follow the example as presented in vignette :
+After packages installation and dss.c.64.exe download, run the code below to load `blockdss` package and to follow the example, as presented in vignette:

 ```r
 # load blockdss